 Cognitive Science in the Classroom

-Comprehension of what is read, spoken, or created is the overarching goal of learning in all subjects.
+Comprehension of what is read, spoken, and created is the overarching goal of learning in all subjects.
 When faced with something we do not understand we slow down the rate of input and reread-relisten-review.
 We “work” the material until the meaning becomes clear.
 If a student is having difficulty with understanding something there are many factors to consider why: (Shanahan, 2018)

 - ability to pay attention for an age appropriate length of time